siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   will be automatically set by Aiida.
 Moreover, the keyword ``dm-use-save-dm`` is not allowed (the restart options are explained :ref:`here <siesta-restart>`) together with the keyword ``geometry-must-converge`` (set to True by default for each calculation with variable geometry).
+Also the ``max-walltime`` is blocked since it is set by the plugin to be equal to the ``max_wallclock_seconds`` passed in the :ref:`computational resources <submission-siesta-calc>`.
+This should prevent the calculation to be terminated by the scheduler.
+In case a siesta max time smaller than the ``max_wallclock_seconds`` is required, it is suggested to increase the ``max-walltime-slack`` value.
   Finally,  all the ``pao`` options must be avoided here, because they belong to the **basis** input (next in this list).
 Any units are specified for now as part of the value string.
 Blocks are entered by using an appropriate key and Python's multiline string